Zygo/bees/docs/btrfs-kernel.md

   `rsync` is copying from, while `rsync` will rename the new file over the old file to replace it.

+* **btrfs send** has various problems when bees is deduping RO snapshots, especially if the snapshot is used as a parent for incremental send.

 Minor kernel problems with workarounds:

-* **Slow backrefs** (aka toxic extents): If the number of references to a single shared extent within a single file grows above a few thousand, the kernel consumes CPU for minutes at a time while holding various locks that block access to the filesystem.  bees avoids this bug by measuring the time the kernel spends performing `LOGICAL_INO` operations and permanently blacklisting any extent or hash involved where the kernel starts to get slow.
-Inside bees, such blocks are known as 'toxic' hash/block addresses.
+* **Slow backrefs** (aka toxic extents):  Under certain conditions, if the number of references to a single shared extent grows too high, the kernel consumes more and more CPU while holding locks that block access to the filesystem.  bees avoids this bug by measuring the time the kernel spends performing `LOGICAL_INO` operations and permanently blacklisting any extent or hash involved where the kernel starts to get slow.
+In the bees log, such blocks are labelled as 'toxic' hash/block addresses.

-* **`FILE_EXTENT_SAME` is arbitrarily limited to 16MB**.
-This is
-  less than 128MB which is the maximum extent size that can be created by defrag, prealloc, or filesystems without the `compress-force` mount option.  bees avoids feedback loops this can generate while attempting to replace extents over 16MB in length.
+Older kernels:

+* Older kernels have various data corruption and deadlock/hang issues that are no longer listed here, and older kernels are missing important features such as `LOGICAL_INO_V2`.
+Using an older kernel is not recommended.